Do I need approval?

 A Complying Development Certificate may be issued for a fence or gate in the R2, R3, R4 and E4 zones if the proposal meets the relevant development standards.

-You can access the NSW Housing Code to check whether your proposal is complying development in the R2, R3 and R4 zones.
+You can access the NSW Complying Development Codes to check whether your proposal is complying development in the R2, R3 and R4 zones.

 The development standards for complying development in the E4 zone are in Sutherland Local Environmental Plan - Schedule 3.